rdeepak2002/TortFeeder/README.md

 # TortFeeder
 ## About
-This flask server (app.py) can control a micro servo through a button press on the client-end website.
+This flask server (app.py) takes in post requests to control a micro servo.